Here Today, Gone Forever? Whatever Happened to Bryant 'Big Country' Reeves?

 "That's the Country I remember right there."

-The documentary premiers at the Vancouver International Film Festival on Sept.
+The documentary premieres at the Vancouver International Film Festival on Sept.
 30 and will be released online on Oct.
 9 on the Telus Storyhive website.